QUICK TRAIL FACTS

 - Sights: Big Falls, Little Falls, brooks

-You’ll likely drive for a while on pleasant back-country roads before coming to this delightful and popular state forest.
-(A good stretch of Woodman Road and Durham Road are not paved.)
+You’ll likely drive for a while on pleasant back-country roads before arriving at this delightful and popular state forest.
+(Much of Woodman Road and Durham Road is unpaved.)

 The trail begins along the discontinued Woodman Road, heading north.
 If you want to visit Big Falls right away, walk 0.2 miles on Woodman Road and turn right onto the blue-blazed footpath.
-This path follows Meadow Brook before arriving, in about 0.6 miles, at the small waterfall and pool, sunk into a mossy, shady forest.
-The trail then turns back towards the dirt road, for a 0.7 mile return trek to the trailhead and parking area.
+This path follows Meadow Brook before arriving, about 0.6 miles later, at the small waterfall and pool, tucked into a mossy, shady forest.
+The trail then loops back toward the dirt road for a roughly 0.7-mile return to the trailhead and parking area.

-You can also branch off the dirt road and do longer loops along footpaths in the woods on the opposite side of the road.
-The pretty Talking Brook cuts a quiet track through the middle of this side of the preserve.
-Be sure to check out Little Falls and a sweet little chapel on your travels over here.
+You can also branch off the dirt road and explore longer loops along footpaths in the woods on the opposite side of the road.
+The charmingly named and pretty Talking Brook winds quietly through this side of the preserve.
+Be sure to check out Little Falls and the sweet little chapel along the way.

-To reach the Little Falls from the parking area, walk 0.1 mile down Woodman Road and turn left onto the yellow trail.
-After hiking up a steepish hill, you’ll arrive at the small waterfall in ~0.1 mile.
-The chapel, dedicated to the clearly beloved Frank “Harold” and Marjorie “Marge” Fralich, is another 0.1 mile farther along.
+To reach Little Falls from the parking area, walk 0.1 mile down Woodman Road and turn left onto the yellow trail.
+After climbing a moderately steep hill, you’ll arrive at the small waterfall in about 0.1 mile.
+The chapel, dedicated to clearly beloved Frank “Harold” and Marjorie “Marge” Fralich, is another 0.1 mile farther along.

 The two brooks that flow through the property — Meadow Brook and upper Talking Brook — are tributaries of the Royal River.